NTD Reporting - Frequently Asked Questions

 You report these funds under "Other Federal Funds."

-Losses on sales, impairments, and book write-offs are not reportable to the NTD as entries themselves.
-You can only report impairments due to a natural disaster (on the F-40 form, as "Extraordinary and Special Items").
-Please note: although the entries themselves are not reportable, impairments and book write-offs are taken into account in the calculation of capital assets reported on the F-60 form.
+Losses on sales, impairments, and book write-offs are not reportable to the NTD as entries.
+You can only report impairments due to a natural disaster (on the F-40 Operating Expenses Summary form, as "Extraordinary and Special Items").
+Please note: although the entries themselves are not reportable, impairments and book write-offs are taken into account in the calculation of capital assets reported on the F-60 Statement of Finances form.

-The NTD does not specify how an agency must allocate indirect costs.
+The National Transit Database (NTD) does not specify how an agency must allocate indirect costs.
 Each agency is responsible for determining a methodology for cost allocation that is both reasonable and consistent.

 Yes, you can view reports from past years.
 Click on the "Reports" menu selection.
 From the list of reports, click on "Historical S&S Form Lookup" and complete the four query boxes to select the data you choose to view.